Don’t know why these two are on our minds

 Corbyn has an extremely unsavoury association with me

-Tony Blair has intervened again in the Labour leadership contest, this time demanding that Jeremy Corbyn explain his links to a deranged warmonger who launched an illegal war in the Middle East in 2003.
+Tony Blair has intervened again in the election, this time demanding that Jeremy Corbyn explain his links to a deranged warmonger who launched an illegal war in the Middle East in 2003.

 Peter Mandelson: intensely unrelaxed about democracy